Waboodoo/HTTP-Shortcuts/docs/scripting.md

 Note that the shortcut will only be executed once the current shortcut (and all shortcuts that have been enqueued before it) has finished executing.
 It will *not* be executed immediately.
 If you need the shortcut to run immediately, use `executeShortcut` instead.

 Also note that this might lead to infinite loops if the enqueued shortcut also enqueues shortcuts.
-To reduce the impact of this in case it happens accidentally, the app will delay every 10th execution by 5 seconds so that have enough time to stop the execution manually.
+To reduce the impact of this in case it happens accidentally, the app will delay every 10th execution by 5 seconds so that you have enough time to stop the execution manually.
 If you're really sure that you *do* want an infinite loop, you can work around this protection by setting a delay of at least 500 milliseconds.

 <a name="execute-shortcut"></a>
 ### executeShortcut